 The more time your enemy spends not knowing if someone could be on dragon, or the more time you know they are not on dragon, the better off you’ll be.
 It limits the junglers ability to roam top as you could make a play for dragon.
 It also prevents them from trying to sneak a dragon.

 In line with above, it’s also your job to maintain vision control.
 At least cover the river so you know if you’ll be ganked, but ideally you need to see if the enemy jungler is near your lane.
 Preferably this means warding their bottom buff.
 Be sure to grab their blast cone on the way.
 Establishing this vision and knowing where the enemy jungler is or isn’t will let you make plays, either in your own lane, or roaming to another.
 It will also help prevent them from making plays against you or your team opponents.
 Pinging the enemy jungler when you see them on the minimap can be really useful.
 If you see the enemy jungler clearing camps at bottom, and your jungler is near top, it's a clear and safe sign that they can make an aggressive play and even a tower dive because no one will be around to help.

-All of the above 3 points are best executed with strong vision control, which means be sure to buy 1-3 control wards when you’re at shop!
+All of the above 3 points are best executed with strong vision control, which means be sure to buy 1-3 control wards when you’re at your base shopping!
 These are critical in creating ganks, preventing enemy ganks, and cleanly taking a dragon.
 I cannot emphasize this enough!
 It's everyone's responsibility to get control wards, not just supports, because you can only place one at a time!
 Look at the professional players, they always pick up control wards.

 Another quick tip, use the bushes to your advantage!
 If your abilities are on cool down and they have a ranged attack damage champion coming after you, hop in a bush so they can't hit you or they lose targeting or might miss a skill shot.
 This is particularly useful if you are able to move back behind your minions so the minions will chase them and do damage to them or take a skillshot for you.
 Always use minions and bushes to your advantage!